- Steven Soderbergh

 - Release Date

-Steven Soderbergh leaps from genre to genre so much that identifying his particular style or directorial thumbprint remains impractical, if not impossible for a critic.
-There’s a certain level of disconnection from his work as a whole because of this, as unlike clear-cut auteurs who ingrain camera movements or narrative themes into their entire oeuvre, Soderbergh tells unique stories through an impressive array of formal bravado, always in support of the story and never to declare himself from behind the camera.
-And yet, as individual pieces not related to one another, Soderbergh’s films often achieve a harmony within themselves.
+Steven Soderbergh leaps from genre to genre so much that identifying his particular style or directorial thumbprint remains a challenge for a critic.
+There’s a certain level of disconnection from his work as a whole because of this.
+Unlike clear-cut auteurs who use stylistic or narrative themes into their entire oeuvre, Soderbergh tells unique stories through an impressive array of formal bravado, always in support of the story and never to declare himself from behind the camera.
+And yet, Soderbergh’s films often achieve a harmony with each other.